nathanael2020/lit_surfer/README.md

 ## Overview
 `lit_surfer.py` is a Python script designed for academic research automation.
 It searches, downloads, summarizes, and emails summaries of academic papers from arXiv.
 The script uses OpenAI's API python package `openai` to connect with the open source `Mixtral-8x7B-Instruct-v0.1` for generating summaries and critiques.

-Optionally, you can uncomment the openai api url and model to use GPT-4.
+By default, the script uses together.ai.
+Optionally, you can uncomment the openai api url and model to use GPT-4 (or another model).

 ## Features
 - **Automated arXiv Paper Search**: Search for papers on arXiv using user-defined terms.